Johncci/summer-soccer-camp/README.md

   I would like to thank the following people who gave up their time to help me in completing this website.

-    * Antonio Rodriguez - My Mentor who offered his help both my appointments and outside appointment hours and never failed to point me in the right direction when I was struggling to find solutions to problems.
+    * Antonio Rodriguez - My Mentor who offered his help both by appointments and outside appointment hours and never failed to point me in the right direction when I was struggling to find solutions to existing bugs.

     * Code Institute Tutors - For helping me with my website positioning and most importantly for spotting an error in a file name.